tipone/seqular-android/README.md

 **`moshidon.apk`**

 Variant with an integrated updater.
-If you download Megalodon from here (and not from an app store), just download the regular `megalodon.apk`.
+If you download Moshidon from here (and not from an app store), just download the regular `moshidon.apk`.

 ---